salesforce/lwc/docs/proposals/platform-metadata.md

 ## Goal

-Define a way to signal when a Raptor bundle is global (platform available), plus the mimimum set of metadata required by our platform to operate.
+Define a way to signal when a Lightning Web Components bundle is global (platform available), plus the mimimum set of metadata required by our platform to operate.

 ## Requirements